If you are interested in applying for volunteering opportunities with us, let us know now:

 Once your expression of interest has been received we will assess if there are any suitable opportunities for you.
 You will then be invited to a meeting with the Calderdale Council officer responsible for the volunteer role.
 This is an opportunity to determine if a particular volunteer role, or activity, is suitable.
 Once we have received any further information we require, your references and any DBS requirements have been fulfilled, you are ready to have your induction.

 For more information on volunteering with Calderdale, see:

 What training and support will be provided?

-Volunteers add great value to the work of the Council and we believe that they should gain something from their volunteering experience.
-Therefore we are committed to managing volunteers in a way that ensures this happens.
+Volunteers add great value to the work of the Council.
+We believe that they should gain something from their volunteering experience.
+So, we are committed to managing volunteers in a way that ensures this happens.

 As a volunteer you will have a nominated supervisor, someone you can have regular access to if problems arise or when help and support is needed.
 You will be given full training necessary to carry out your tasks and will be provided with any tools or equipment needed for your volunteering role.